SamuelQuinones/nextjs-typescript-boilerplate/README.md

 - `build:full` runs `build` and `export`
 - `export` runs the default NextJS export command to the `static_out` directory.
 - `start` runs the default NextJS start command on a specified port.
-- `start:dev` runs the start command, but does so on a different port.
+- `start:dev` runs the NextJS start command, but does so on a different port.
 This us useful if you have a 'dev' version of your project.
 - `start:static` uses `serve` to start the static export of the project.
 Not **_necesarrily_** needed in production, but is useful to preview your build easily.
 - `clean` runs `clean:static` and `clean:next`.
 Cleaning ensures that no old / unneeded files from previous builds carry over into the new one.
 - `clean:next` "cleans" the `.next` folder by deleting it.